 The Provence landscapes, portraits and nudes felt larger than life as they graced the walls in sweeping succession.

 The complete show lasted about an hour.
 The production work is nothing short of amazing and the result is truly awe-inspiring!
-The first thing I knew I had to do as soon as I returned to the Avalon ship: THANK GAYLE! 🙂
+The first thing I knew I had to do as soon as I returned to the Avalon ship: THANK GAYLE!
+This turned out to be one of the highlights of this France river cruise.

-This was one of the many fantastic excursions during my eight-day Active & Discovery Rhône River cruise with Avalon Waterways.
+This visit was one of the excursions during my eight-day Active & Discovery Rhône River cruise with Avalon Waterways.
 However, you can also visit the Carrières de Lumières multimedia show on your own or as part of a tour from nearby Arles or Avignon.
+Read more about my Avalon Rhône River cruise and about things to do in Avignon.

 Note: this post is a result of the #AvalonAD project, a collaboration between iambassador and Avalon Waterways.
 However, all views expressed above are mine, and mine only.